estebancb03/Piano-Emulator/README.md

 To run the simulator, simply install the extensions for java development in VScode and press the run button.
 The app has four buttons to manipulate the basic functions:
 * Step: Show the next 88 notes.
-* Start: Show the notes continuously.
+* Play: Show the notes continuously.
 * Pause: Pause reading and show notes.
 * Reset: Return the app to its initial state.